Uniform stationary phase estimate with limited smoothness: Uniform stationary phase estimates

 \subsection{Estimate with reduced regularity}

-In the above we have observed the wave packet decomposition provides an easy way to prove a uniform stationary estimate $\eqref{ABZ1}$.
-We elaborate the argument to lower the required order of regularity.
-To improve the preparatory result in the previous section, we expand $\chi^{\lambda, \nu}$ into Fourier series which give rise to another summation.
-In order to guarantee absolute summability of the series we need to show the Fourier coefficient of ${\chi^{\lambda, \nu}}$ decays fast enough, i.e., $\widehat{\chi^{\lambda, \nu}}(k)=O(|k|^{-d-\epsilon})$ for some $\epsilon>0$.
-However, in view of typical integration by parts argument which shows decay of Fourier coefficients, we need to differentiate more than $d$-times and this forces us to assume differentiability of order higher than $d$.
-To get over this problem, we examine the derivatives of $\chi^{\lambda, \nu}$ more carefully.
+In the above we have observed that the wave packet decomposition provides an easy way to prove a uniform stationary phase estimate $\eqref{ABZ1}$.
+We elaborate the argument to lower required order of regularity.
+To improve the preliminary result, we expand $\chi^{\lambda, \nu}$ into Fourier series which gives rise to another summation.
+In order to guarantee absolute summability of the series we need to show the Fourier coefficients of ${\chi^{\lambda, \nu}}$ decay fast enough, i.e., $(\chi^{\lambda, \nu})^\wedge(k)=O(|k|^{-d-\epsilon})$ for some $\epsilon>0$.
+However, in view of the typical (integration by parts) argument, we need to differentiate more than $d$-times, hence we are forced to assume differentiability of order higher than $d$.
+To get over this, we examine $\chi^{\lambda, \nu}$ carefully.

-Recalling that $\chi^{\lambda, \nu}$ is supported in $B(0,1)$, for $k\in \mathbb N_0^d$ we set
+Recalling that $\chi^{\lambda, \nu}$ is supported in $\mathbb B_{2}$, for $k\in \mathbb N_0^d$ we set